 \subsection{Supervised learning via Bayesian priors}

-Bayesian inference is an appealing approach for survival analysis due to its ability to provide straightforward uncertainty quantification (e.g. credible intervals) of parameters and survival probabilities.
+Bayesian inference is an appealing approach for survival analysis due to its ability to provide straightforward uncertainty quantification (e.g., credible intervals) of parameters and survival probabilities.
 For instance, \cite{Lee2011} proposed a Bayesian version of the Lasso Cox (Bayesian Lasso Cox) model that provides credible intervals of coefficients fairly straightforward (see \hyperref[fig:bayesLasso]{Figure~\ref*{fig:bayesLasso}}), but it is not easy to derive confidence intervals of coefficients in a Lasso-type model.
-In general Bayesian regression models, one is interested in the posterior density $f(\bm\beta | \mathcal D, \lambda)$, which is proportional to the product of the prior density and the likelihood function.
-In the Bayesian Lasso Cox model, all the coefficients are assigned to the same double exponential (DE, also known as Laplace, \hyperref[fig:spike-slab]{Figure~\ref*{fig:spike-slab}a}) prior and a simple version of the derived log posterior density is

 The fundamental theorem of Bayesian methods is Bayes' rule.
 Let $\bm\beta$ be the parameters of interest, e.g., gene effects, external to the data $\mathcal D$.
 To estimate the parameters $\bm\beta$ given the data information, one can use Bayes' rule to obtain the conditional (posterior) distribution of $\bm\beta$:

 where $f(\mathcal D)$ is a normalization constant that can be neglected in inference since the data are already observed, $f(\mathcal D |\bm\beta)$ is the likelihood of the data viewed as a function of the parameters of a statistical model and $f(\bm\beta)$ is the prior distribution of $\bm\beta$.
 The prior distribution can be chosen either based on historical data from past similar studies or from popular (non-)informative priors \citep{Ibrahim2001}.
 The estimation of $\bm\beta$ is to maximize the posterior $f(\bm\beta | \mathcal D)$ or $\log f(\bm\beta | \mathcal D)$, which is equivalent to maximize the sum of the log-likelihood and the log prior, i.e., $\log f(\bm\beta | \mathcal D) = \log f(\mathcal D |\bm\beta)+\log f(\bm\beta)$, which takes into account both the observed data information and the prior information in an optimal way.